 CONSENT AND ACKNOWLEDGEMENT OF RISK While school staff will take reasonable steps to prevent injuries to students, some degree of risk is inherent in the nature of these activities and may occur without fault on the part of the student, school board, its employees or agents, or the facility where the activity is taking place.
 By allowing your child to participate in this activity, you are agreeing that the activity described above is suitable for your child, and that there is a risk of injury associated with these activities.
 My child has been informed that they are to abide by the rules and regulations, including directions and instructions from the school's and/or service provider's administrators, instructors, and supervisors over all phases of the program/activity.
 In the event my child fails to abide by these rules and regulations, disciplinary action may require their exclusion from further participation, or may be contacted to have them picked up, unless I have specified other transport arrangements.
-I acknowledge that the trip supervisors may secure transport to emergency medical services as they deem necessary for my child's immediate health and safety, and that I shall be financially responsible for such services.
-I,(name of parent/guardian), give permission for (name of student) to participate in neighbourhood field trips.
+I acknowledge that the trip supervisors may secure transport to emergency medical services as they deem necessary for my child's immediate health and safety, and that I shall be financially responsible for such services. (name of name the condition) with a commission for (name of student) I,(name of parent/guardian), give permission for (name of student) to participate in neighbourhood field trips.
 I understand that my child may be exposed to a risk of injury due to accident while participating in this activity.
-Date:Name (please print):Signature: Parent/Guardian Contact Numbers: Day Evening Parent/Guardian Comments (please include any restrictions or limitations that would prevent your child from fully participating in these trips, or any other special concerns that the school should be aware of about your child:
+Date:Name (please print):Signature: Parent/Guardian Contact Numbers: DayEvening Parent/Guardian Comments (please include any restrictions or limitations that would prevent your child from fully participating in these trips, or any other special concerns that the school should be aware of about your child: School District 8 Kootenay Lake